archeofoss/archeofoss2022/paper-proposal-template.md

-*Plase submit each proposal as a Markdown file (\*.md extension) and name it in kebab-case using the family names of the proponents, eg. bogdani-vitale.md*
+*Please submit each proposal as a Markdown file (\*.md extension) and name it in kebab-case using the family names of the proponents, eg. bogdani-vitale.md*

 ---